Harshi1097/Harshitha-Guggilam/README.md

 ->seller can see the dashboard through php file<br />
   jsontojquery.php

-->New Fruits are added by the seller using php file<br />
+->New Fruits are added by the seller using php file add_fruit_information.php<br />
-  add_fruit_information.php
-->Fruits data can be obtained from the server using file<br /> get_fruit_information.php
+->Fruits data can be obtained from the server using file get_fruit_information.php<br />
-->Fruits can be removed by the seller using file as<br />
+->Fruits can be removed by the seller using file as delete_fruit_information.php<br />
-  delete_fruit_information.php
-->Fruits data can be updated using php file as<br />
+->Fruits data can be updated using php file as update_fruit_information.php
-  update_fruit_information.php